maxexplode/sportradar-game-lib/README.md

 # Live Football World Cup Scoreboard Library

-A simple library to track and display live football World Cup matches and their scores.
-It supports starting new matches, updating scores, finishing matches, and generating a live summary ordered by total score and recency.
+A simple and flexible Java library to track and manage live football World Cup matches and scores.
+Ideal for simulations, demos, and backend systems that need live match tracking.

+---

-## Features
+## ✨ Features

-* **Start a new match**: Add a match with initial score 0–0.
+- ✅ **Start a new match**: Add a match to the scoreboard with an initial score of 0–0.
-* **Update score**: Update the current score of any ongoing match.
+- ✅ **Update scores**: Modify the current scores of ongoing matches.
-* **Finish match**: Remove a match from the live scoreboard when it ends.
+- ✅ **Finish a match**: Remove a match from the scoreboard when it's over.
-* **Get summary**: Retrieve all ongoing matches, ordered by:
+- ✅ **Get match summary**: List all ongoing matches, ordered by:

-    1. Total score (descending)
+  1. **Total score (descending)**
-    2. Most recently started match when tied
+  2. **Most recently started match when scores are equal**

+---

-## Requirements
+## 📦 Requirements

-* Java 21 or higher
-* Maven (for building)
+- Java 21+
+- Maven 3.9+

+---

-## Installation
+## 🚀 Installation

-Add the library to your project via Maven:
+Add the dependency to your `pom.xml`:

 ```xml
 <dependency>